United States

-We’ve personally tested and ranked the top brokers regulated by the US Securities and Exchange Commission (SEC), ensuring high standards of trust and reliability.
+We’ve tested and ranked the top brokers regulated by the US Securities and Exchange Commission (SEC), providing peace of mind for traders in the United States.

 1. 1